 While traveling throughout beautiful South Dakota, you've probably noticed that there is an increased variety of license plates available.

-The state actually breaks these license plates into 12 categories:
+The state actually breaks these license plates into the following categories:

 As the name implies, these are the basic, common plates issued to drivers who don't request a special plate.

-These plates are issued after you have completed an Application for Motor Vehicle Title and Registration (Form MV-608).
+These plates are issued after you have registered your vehicle.

 The cost will vary depending on the weight and age of your vehicle.

 Also known as "vanity plates," these plates are issued after completing a South Dakota Personalized License Plate Application (Form MV-239).
-These plates carry an annual fee of $25.
+Personalized license plates carry an annual fee of $25.

-This is your big chance to express yourself (using between two and seven letters).
+This is your big chance to express yourself on your license plate (using between 1 and 7 letters).
 If you want to use a space or a star, you'll need to put that on the application.

-Be sure to include a copy of your registration with the application.
+Be sure to include a copy of your South Dakota vehicle registration with the application.

 If you need a disabled plate or permit, you'll have to complete an Application for Physically Disabled Parking Permit and License Plates (Form MV-044).

-Your doctor must sign and complete the back of the application, indicating that you meet at least one of the six disability requirements.
+Your doctor must sign and complete the back of the application, indicating that you meet the disability requirements.
 We discuss these requirements as well as other disability issues in our Drivers with Disabilities section.

-Only the title owner may apply for a disability plate.
+Only the vehicle title owner may apply for a disability plate.

-South Dakota refers to its antique plates as historical plates.
+South Dakota refers to its antique vehicle plates as historical plates.

 - Your vehicle is at least 30 years old.

-- Your vehicle is not for regular use.
+- Your vehicle is not for regular, everyday use.
 It can only be used for parades, exhibitions, tours, and displays.

-To apply, submit a completed Application for Special License Plates along with your $10 payment.
+To apply for historical license plates, submit a completed Application for Special License Plates along with your $10 payment.